Adanos020/funky/README.md

 The main naming convention is:
 - words variable and function names are usually starting with a lower-case letter, except for proper names which are capitalised: `a variable`, `height of the Eiffel tower`
 - words in constant names are all upper-case: `PI`, `PLANCK CONSTANT`
-- all words in class names are always capitalised: `Vector`, `Exit Status`

 ## Modules